Walney Island

 Walney Island, also known as the Isle of Walney, is an island off the west coast of England, at the western end of Morecambe Bay in the Irish Sea.
-It is part of Barrow-in-Furness, separated from the mainland by Walney Channel, which is spanned by the Jubilee Bridge.
+The island is in Cumbria and is also located within the boundaries of the historic county of Lancashire.
+It is part of Barrow-in-Furness and is separated from the mainland by Walney Channel, which is spanned by the Jubilee Bridge.
 Walney is the largest island of the Furness Islands group, both in population and size, as well as the largest English island in the Irish Sea.
 Its population at the 2011 UK Census was 10,651, distributed evenly across the island's two Wards of Walney North and Walney South.